 - …I caught up with social media…didn’t like another stereotypical and biased article on “Career and Indian women”; I have always maintained that it is a personal choice for the woman herself and her family involved, just like any other collective decision made as a family, for the family; like moving to a new place or changing jobs or getting suitable healthcare etc. Who are we to pass judgment or say which is the right way to do it?
 Is there any right or wrong in this at all?
 Anyway, it messed up my mood a little…someday I will write a retaliatory piece perhaps or maybe I will just let it go, I have better things to do with my time.
 I dunno, I’m still mad, but let’s see…only time will tell.

-- ….I switched on the TV and automatically tuned it to Nick Jr. I laughed a little, realizing the goof up, but didn’t bother changing it back to a “grown up” channel.
+- ….I switched on the TV and automatically tuned it to Nick Jr. I laughed a little, realizing the goof up, but didn’t bother changing it back to a “grown-up” channel.
 My mind had already drifted to some other direction and the TV just played on as background noise.
 Today, I avoided getting sucked into the idiot box.
-Today I decided I did not have the luxury of a couple of hours to kill (Barry Allen will have to wait till the weekend!).
+Today I decided I did not have the luxury of a couple of hours to kill (Barry Allen will have to wait until the weekend!).

 - …I fed your pet fish and marveled at their beauty and how they have grown over the last year.
 I felt proud to have succeeded in keeping them alive till now 🙂